What is ransomware as a service?

 For the RaaS model to work, hackers must start with expertly coded ransomware developed by skilled ransomware operators.
 Ransomware developers typically need to be reputable to get buyers to sign up and spread the malware.

 Some roles and tools may also be outsourced or acquired through affiliate programs.
-For example, some operators use access-as-a-service (AaaS), which can provide different access options to targeted organisations.
+For instance, some operators use Access-as-a-Service (AaaS), which offers various ways to gain entry into targeted organizations.

 Other groups may also have strong penetration testing teams, but may lack the necessary ransomware.

-These penetration testing teams often participate as RaaS affiliates and use ransomware tools and infrastructure for affiliate programs when a target is compromised.
+These penetration testing teams often act as ransomware affiliates, utilizing ransomware tools and infrastructure from affiliate programs once they breach a target.
 Affiliates may operate independently or as members of organised groups.

 Recognised RaaS developers create software with a high chance of penetration success and a low chance of detection.

 Once the ransomware is developed, it is modified into a multi-end user infrastructure.
 The software is then ready to be licensed to multiple buyers (affiliates).
+These buyers often launch a ransomware campaign, targeting multiple organizations to maximize their profits.
 The revenue model for RaaS solutions mirrors SaaS products and buyers can, for example, either sign up with a one-off fee or a monthly subscription.

 Ransomware buyers are supported with onboarding documentation that includes a step-by-step guide to launching ransomware attacks with the malware.
 Some RaaS distributors even provide affiliated buyers with a dashboard solution to help them monitor the status of each attempted ransomware infection.